sci-42ver/SICP_SDF/sicp_exercise.md

   Then I read this repo codes.
   - repo read up to
     I have read repo solution chapter 1,2.1~6 (This line is kept to avoid forgetting to check this repo solution). repo solution may be better like 1.7.
+    - I assumed the solution is either in the code or README but splitted into 2 parts where one is in the code and the other is in README.
 - Comment style I follow [this](http://community.schemewiki.org/?comment-style)
 # racket notes
 - [cond](https://docs.racket-lang.org/reference/if.html#%28form._%28%28lib._racket%2Fprivate%2Fletstx-scheme..rkt%29._cond%29%29) uses `[]`